usecakework/docs/docs/reference/rest.md

 }
 ```
 **`build`** The id used to reference the build.
-**`status`** The status of the build.
-Will always be `created` initialy, since `buildImageFromGithub` returns immediately before actually starting the background build job.
+**`status`** The status of the build. `buildImageFromGithub` will always return `created` as the status, as this API returns immediately before starting the background build job.
 **`createdAt`** The time at which the build was created.
 **`createdAt`** The time at which the build was last updated.